Lowrie Hill candidate, education, vetro-education...

 Can I be a Cover Supervisor?

 - Cover supervisors - If you're already a CS or haven't worked as a CS in a while, you could be missing out on some great opportunities.

 - HLTAs - Higher Level Teaching Assistants are able to provide cover supervision to classes, so why not add another string to your bow and look into cover supervisor roles?

 - Teaching Assistants - provided that you have the necessary level of education, TAs can also act as cover supervisors.

-Vetro are currently looking for amazing Cover supervisors to work in some exciting Secondary Schools in and around Caerphilly.
-The roles are available on a Full time, part time and on a Ad hoc basis.
+Vetro is currently looking for amazing Cover supervisors to work in some exciting Secondary Schools in and around Caerphilly.
+The roles are available on a Full time, part-time and on an ad hoc basis.

 The requirements include covering classes with pupils between the ages of 11-15 years of age.
 This is a great opportunity for anyone currently working in the education system who wants to advance their knowledge.